I want good ol' capitalism to KICK IN to provide CHeaper Internet!

 Its..its like exploiting people's wealth...

 Captitalism has nothing to do with your rant.
 What I hilighted in red is your real problem.
-You expect companies to spend the money on equipment and infrastructer, spend the money on maintaining that infrastructure, and give it all to you for free.
-Just like your bitch about having to rent the cable/DSL modems.
+You expect companies to spend the money on equipment and infrastructer, spend the money on maintaining that infrastructure, and give it all to you for free.:roll: Just like your bitch about having to rent the cable/DSL modems.
 You don't want to pay rental on that equipment, then buy the modem.

 Captitalism has nothing to do with your rant.
 What I hilighted in red is your real problem.
 You expect companies to spend the money on equipment and infrastructer, spend the money on maintaining that infrastructure, and give it all to you for free.
-Just like your bitch about having to rent the cable/DSL modems.
-You don't want to pay rental on that equipment, then buy the modem.

 Rant?
 I agree, it is rant.